yologger/heart-to-heart-android-legacy/README.md

 * Clean Architecture

 ## Prerequisite
-You need to set up server-side application to run this.
+You have to set up server-side application to run this.
 You can download [here](https://github.com/yologger/heart_to_heart_server).

 ## Dependencies
 Heart to Heart for Android has following dependencies: